 There are at least two plugins for WordPress available that implement delayed feed delivery, but neither sets the corrects the update times in the feeds.

 There are surprisingly few tools available to help publishers assert ownership or remove unauthorized copies of their content.

-There are a few companies that offer copy-protection services, where “copy-protection” means one of two things: 1) They’ll crawl the web and notify you by email when they discover copies of your registered articles, or 2) you pay to display a little copy-protection badge on your website (and that is all you get.)
+There are a few companies that offer copy-protection services, where “copy-protection” means one of two things: 1) They’ll crawl the web and notify you by email when they discover copies of your registered articles, or 2) you pay to display a little copy-protection badge on your website (and that’s all you get.)
 These services aren’t super useful.

-Yandex has a free API called Original texts that allow webmasters to submit copies of original copy and associate them with a domain name prior to making the copy available on the web.
+Yandex has a free API called Original texts that allow webmasters to submit copies of original copy and associate them with a domain name before making the copy available on the web.
 This can help Yandex determining the original source of published materials but none of the other search engines have similar systems.

 My own Internet Archive plugin for WordPress saves a copy of everything I publish in the Internet Archive.
 This copy is excluded from search engines, and I consider the services of the Internet Archive a net positive for the web ecosystem.
 It also means that I can use that copy later to assert that an article was published on my website on or before a particular point in time.
-This would of course only potentially be useful as part of a complicated legal process.
+This would, of course, only potentially be useful as part of a complicated legal process.

 There isn’t much you can do proactively other than use the above tools, and monitor for copies and reach out to plagiarists and ask them to delete your property from their websites.